aws-samples/serverless-patterns/pipes-schema-validation-confluent/README.md

 ## Configuring the EventBridge pipe

 EventBridge Pipes allows you to configure how message are consumed from your Kafka stream via several parameters.
-Adjust these paramters in the CDK stack by editing the [CfnPipe](https://docs.aws.amazon.com/cdk/api/v2/python/aws_cdk.aws_pipes/CfnPipe.html) resource:
+Adjust these parameters in the CDK stack by editing the [CfnPipe](https://docs.aws.amazon.com/cdk/api/v2/python/aws_cdk.aws_pipes/CfnPipe.html) resource:

 - `maximum_batching_window_in_seconds`: the maximum length of a time to wait for events.
 - `batch_size`: the maximum number of records to include in each batch.